Currently Enrolling Trials

 Rubraca (rucaparib) is a poly (ADP-ribose) polymerase (PARP) inhibitor.

 Rubraca is specifically indicated as monotherapy for the treatment of patients with deleterious BRCA mutation (germline and/or somatic) associated advanced ovarian cancer who have been treated with two or more chemotherapies.
 Patients should be selected for therapy based on an FDA-approved companion diagnostic for Rubraca.
+Rubraca is also indicated as a maintenance treatment for adults with ovarian cancer, fallopian tube cancer, or primary peritoneal cancer whose cancer has come back and who are in response (complete or partial response) to a platinum-based chemotherapy.

 Rubraca is supplied as a tablet for oral administration.
 The recommended dose is 600 mg orally twice daily with or without food.
 Treatment should be continued until disease progression or unacceptable toxicity.

-The accelerated approval of Rubraca was based on two multicenter, single-arm, open-label clinical trials, Study 1 and Study 2, in 106 patients with advanced BRCA-mutant ovarian cancer who had progressed after 2 or more prior chemotherapies.
+The accelerated approval of Rubraca for ovarian cancer for was based on two multicenter, single-arm, open-label clinical trials, Study 1 and Study 2, in 106 patients with advanced BRCA-mutant ovarian cancer who had progressed after 2 or more prior chemotherapies.
 All 106 patients received Rubraca 600 mg orally twice daily as monotherapy until disease progression or unacceptable toxicity.
 Objective response rate (ORR) and duration of response (DOR) were assessed by the investigator and independent radiology review (IRR) according to Response Evaluation Criteria in Solid Tumors (RECIST) 1.1.
 The Objective Response Rate was 54%, with a Complete Response of 9%, Partial Response of 45% and Median DOR of 9.2 months.
 Response assessment by independent radiology review was 42%, with a median DOR of 6.7 months.
 Investigator-assessed ORR was 66% in platinum-sensitive patients, 25% in platinum-resistant patients, and 0% in platinum-refractory patients.
 ORR was similar for patients with a BRCA1 gene mutation or BRCA2 gene mutation.

 Adverse effects associated with the use of Rubraca may include, but are not limited to, the following: